SpotlightKid/midiomatic/README.md

-# MIDI XForm
+# MIDI SysFilter

-A collection of MIDI processors
+A filter for MIDI System Messages